YottaDB/YDBDoc/ProgGuide/opdebug.rst

 If the integer expression evaluates to a value greater than the current value of $ZLEVEL, or less than zero (0), YottaDB issues a run-time error.

 If ZGOTO has no entry reference, it performs some number of implicit QUITs and transfers control to the next command at the specified level.
 When no argument is specified, ZGOTO 1 is the result, and operation resumes at the lowest level M routine as displayed by ZSHOW "S".
-In the image invoked by mumps -direct, or a similar image, a ZGOTO without arguments returns the process to Direct Mode.
+In the image invoked by yottadb -direct, or a similar image, a ZGOTO without arguments returns the process to Direct Mode.

 +++++++++++++++++++++++++++++
 Displaying Source Code